ruuda/rcl/docs/syntax_highlighting.md

 ## External

-Aside from editor support, [`rcl highlight`](rcl_highlight.md) will highlight an expression using its internal parser.
+Aside from editor support, [`rcl highlight`](rcl_highlight.md) will highlight an expression using its internal lexer, and [`rcl format`](rcl_format.md) formats and highlights a document.
+The latter produces more advanced highlighting, because it uses the richer syntax tree, rather than the more basic token stream.